 Recipes with Blackberries

 Our Bumbleberry Pie is a crafty combination of all of our favorite berries.
 And, to make it better, we made this pie with a sugar cookie crust!
 This definitely isn’t in the health food section of our books, but it is made with whole ingredients.
-And, no preservatives or artificial flavors!
-It’s always ok to treat yourself, and it’s even better to do when you make the treats yourself.
+And, corn syrup or artificial flavors!
+It’s always ok to treat yourself, and it’s even better to do when you make the treat yourself.